 Many people react negatively to this statement, however, noting that their closets are “bursting at the seams” and need to be cleaned out.
-This is true in all homes but it is especially true of the small spaces.

 There are two ways to clean out a closet.
+Each one reveals our relationship to objects.

 - The first is to rummage through the contents and remove all of the items we no longer desire.